 Orienteering is a great sport for families with a sense of adventure, who love to learn new skills have fun in the fresh air.
 Orienteering is about navigating between control points marked on a map.
 The challenge is to complete the course in the quickest time.
 Not only is it a great physical activity for your family but also it helps expand the mind with mental challenges.
 Google family-friendly orienteering events near you to get started.

-Low/ No Cost
+Low/ No Cost Outdoor Family Activities

 33. Sponge Bomb Fight

 When the weather is hot and you need to cool down the kids as well as entertain the kids, why not have a sponge bomb fight?
 Now, you probably thinking – Why not a water balloon fight?
 Number one – water balloons can hurt.
 Number two – water balloons are not reusable and are gone within moments, after taking forever to fill them.
 Just take some normal household sponges and they are good as they are.
-You can craft them into a more colourful and fun design, using a tutorial from the internet, but you don’t have to.
+You can craft them into a more colorful and fun design, using a tutorial from the internet, but you don’t have to.
 Just dunk the sponge in water, and you can use them again and again.

 34. Play pooh sticks